novnc/websockify/README.md

   This functionality is activated with the `--log-file FILE` option where FILE is the file where the logs should be saved.

+* Authentication plugins: websockify can demand authentication for websocket connections and, if you use `--web-auth`, also for normal web requests.
+This functionality is activated with the `--auth-plugin CLASS` and `--auth-source ARG` options, where CLASS is usually one from auth_plugins.py and ARG is the plugin's configuration.

+* Token plugins: a single instance of websockify can connect clients to multiple different pre-configured targets, depending on the token sent by the client using the `token` URL parameter or the hostname, if you use `--host-token`.
+This functionality is activated with the `--token-plugin CLASS` and `--token-source ARG` options, where CLASS is usually one from token_plugins.py and ARG is the plugin's configuration.

 ### Implementations of websockify

 The primary implementation of websockify is in python.
 There are